You are here: Home » Learning Disability Therapy » Dyslexia Testing

-The dyslexia testing assessment usually takes from 3.5 to 4.5 hours for little ones.
-We can take breaks or break for lunch.
-I try to keep the testing to a one day session.
-Parents bring several items from the student’s cumulative folder at their school to dyslexia testing and fill out some information to begin the baseline report I will develop and give them.
+The dyslexia testing assessment usually takes from 1.5 to 2 hours for little ones.
+Parents should bring several items from the student’s cumulative folder at their school to dyslexia testing and fill out some information to begin the baseline report I will develop and give them.

 Dyslexia Reporting and Recommendations

 My report will include all data from the cognitive assessment and dyslexia assessment and school records.
 It will give them a definite diagnosis and include recommendations they and your school can implement to help the student improve and cope with their dyslexia if they do indeed have that problem.